gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 .. more advanced concepts like acceleration structures, geometry, or ray tracing
 .. pipelines.

-In this first example, we'll use GPRT to render a classic checkerboard pattern.
+In this first example, we'll use GPRT to render a basic checkerboard pattern.
-Traditionally, checkerboards serve as a good diagnostic test to reveal any possible issues with a display; but for us, it serves as an easy pattern to generate and allows users to get something running before moving onto more advanced concepts.
+Traditionally, checkerboards serve as a good diagnostic test to reveal any possible issues with a display; but for us, it serves as an easy pattern to generate and will enable you to get something running before moving onto more advanced \
+concepts.

 After running this example, you should see an image like this appear on your screen and be saved as s00-rayGenOnly.png in the same directory as the sample's